aws/aws-sdk-net/README.md

 # AWS SDK for .NET [![Build Status](https://travis-ci.org/aws/aws-sdk-net.png?branch=master)](https://travis-ci.org/aws/aws-sdk-net)

 The **AWS SDK for .NET** enables .NET developers to easily work with [Amazon Web Services][aws] and build scalable solutions with Amazon S3, Amazon DynamoDB, Amazon Glacier, and more.
-You can get started in minutes using [NuGet][nuget-info] or by downloading the [AWS SDK for .NET preview zip file][sdk-zip].
+You can get started in minutes using [NuGet][nuget-info] or by getting the [source code][sdk-source].

 * [API Docs][docs-api]
 * [SDK Homepage][sdk-website]